ssciwr/onehealth-db/docs/deployment.md

 ```
 docker image tag onehealth-backend ghcr.io/ssciwr/onehealth-backend:latest
 ```
-This image can be pushed th GHCR (provided, you have set your `CR_PAT` key in your local environment):
+This image can be pushed to GHCR (provided, you have set your `CR_PAT` key in your local environment):
 ```
 docker push ghcr.io/ssciwr/onehealth-backend:latest
 ```